copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 156**

 - (Broward County, FL -- 12:40 AM Drug Sting) Sheriff's Office District 5 --
-  Detective Greg LaCerra says he’s been there 8 years, likes working narcotics, gets tips on what drugs are sold at houses, or somebody wanted for certain things and likes to see that through to the end.
+  Detective Greg LaCerra says he's been there 8 years, likes working narcotics, gets tips on what drugs are sold at houses, or somebody wanted for certain things and likes to see that through to the end.
 - (San Bernardino County, CA -- 9:03 PM Traffic Stop) Rancho Cucamonga Police